-Eventhough the range in left and right hand are similar, the left hand’s purpose was originally the lower accompaniment and it is still developed with this in mind.
-Low notes in left hand speak slightly ‘better’ compared to the right hand and high notes vice versa in the right hand.
-However, it all depends on what you like to say with your music, and what sound quality you like to have.
+Even though the range in left and right hand are similar, the left hand’s purpose was originally the lower accompaniment and it is still developed with this in mind.
+Low notes in left hand speak more easy compared to the right hand and high notes vice versa in the right hand.
+Depending on what sound quality the music you can make choices what hand plays what.

 The motive starts at 7″

-In our right hand, each button corresponds with four different read blocks, comparable with the different stops on an organ.
-All four blocks have a different sound quality.
+In our right hand, each button are connected to four different reed blocks, comparable with the different stops on an organ.
+All four blocks have a different sound quality but do cover the entire range of the keyboard.
 They can be used on their own or combined with any of the other blocks.
-Thus we have 4*3*2*1 different registers.

 The left hand has three blocks.
 An instrument has one 4′, or an extra 8′.
 Not all blocks enable to be played alone, therefore we only have four registers.
 My instrument has 8′, 8’+8′, 2′ and 8’+8´+2′.